All the World's a Stage | Summary and Questions & Answers Class 11 by Suraj Bhatt

 Answer:

-Life begins with the stage of infanthood.
-This stage is considered as the beginning of our life where we are fully dependent on others.
+Life begins with the initial stage of infanthood.
+This stage is considered as the beginning of our lives, when we are totally dependent on others.

 b.
 Do you think that the whole world is a stage?